 Over and beyond its own activities, the UAE is an international centre for the distribution of humanitarian relief.
 International Humanitarian City in Dubai is the world's busiest logistics hub for humanitarian relief, hosting nine UN agencies and 44 NGOs and commercial entities.
 These organisations have chosen the UAE as a site for their warehouse facilities, which enables them to carry out their operations more efficiently throughout Asia and Africa, given the geographical location of the UAE and the infrastructure that it offers to support urgent and complex emergency relief missions.

-The UAE Government also participates in a number of multilateral aid-giving institutions, including the International Development Agency, the OPEC Fund for International Development, the Arab Gulf Fund for the United Nations, the Arab Bank for Economic Development in Africa, the Abu-Dhabi-based Arab Monetary Fund and the Islamic Development Bank.
+The UAE Government also works in cooperation and partnership with a number of multilateral aid-giving institutions, including the International Development Agency, the OPEC Fund for International Development, the Arab Gulf Fund for the United Nations, the Arab Bank for Economic Development in Africa, the Abu-Dhabi-based Arab Monetary Fund and the Islamic Development Bank.